 By now you know we’re all about the 12x12x12 method.
 Write twelve unique Tweets for each article.
 Schedule them for 12 days.
 Then schedule them for 12 months.
 For an entire year, your article will be promoted and you only have to do it once.

-For Facebook, LinkedIn and G+, write two unique posts.
+For Facebook and LinkedIn, write two unique posts.
 Schedule on the first day, then again in six months.

 Since news posts have content that expire, we will typically do a 6x6x6 — 6 unique tweets scheduled for the first 6 days, and then once a week for the next 6 weeks.
 You could reduce even more if it’s especially timely.
-On Facebook, Linkedin and G+ we usually schedule just the first day for news posts.
+On Facebook and Linkedin we usually schedule just the first day for news posts.
 Here’s a more detailed look at an effective SMO strategy for your daily content, including promotional posts.

 How are you currently creating content for your Portal, and at what volume?
 What works for you?